How to Improve Keap Email Deliverability

 Email marketing has already come a long way, but it still has much to offer.
 It can help you grow your list and engage more with your subscribers.

-However, if you’re working with limited resources, budget -or both- it can be challenging to ensure you cover all email marketing areas.
-That’s why automating some of those daily tasks is a big help and will improve the email deliverability of your InfusionSoft emails.
+However, if you’re working with limited resources, budget (or both), it can be challenging to ensure you cover all email marketing areas.
+That’s why automating some of those daily tasks is a big help and will improve the email deliverability of your Keap emails.

-Some use cases include sending welcome emails when a client signs up for a list, a quick reminder that the customer has placed an item in their cart but did not check out, or simple product recommendations after visiting your site.
+Some use cases include sending welcome emails when a client signs up for a list, quick reminders when a customer leaves an item in their cart without checking out, or simple product recommendations after visiting your site.

-Email marketing automation removes the repetitive tasks of your team’s list, allowing you to focus on more valuable tasks, like responding to your customers’ queries.
+Email marketing automation removes repetitive tasks from your team’s workload, letting you focus on more valuable actions, like responding to customer queries.

 5. Check your sender reputation